 Quai Network has heavily optimized energy usage when compared to other Proof-of-Work alternatives.
 Quai reduces energy expenditure per transaction to be approximately 10,000 times lower than Bitcoin* by increasing the throughput of the network and allowing miners to reuse and optimize hashpower with merged mining.
-Quai reconciles the environmental inefficiencies of Proof-of-Work through Proof-of-Work 2.0 while retaining its unmatched security guarantees.
+Quai reconciles the environmental inefficiencies of Proof-of-Work through a novel combination of the PoEM consensus mechanism, sharding, and merged mining while retaining PoW's unmatched security guarantees.

 Further, Proof-of-Work has already been proven to be a powerful incentive for meaningful environmental impact by supporting renewable energy grids and incentivizing the economic use of stranded energy.